klei22/US_Japan_Semiconductor_Workshop/Hackathon/README.md

 ## Application
 ### Information for Applicants
-The hackathon invites participants to explore the intersection of AI and daily life through demonstration tutorials and hands-on “hacking” projects.
+The hackathon invites participants to explore the intersection of AI and daily life through demonstration tutorials and hands on projects.
 We recommend some familiarity or experience with:
 - AI technology and tools
 - Programming skills such as using Python, etc
 - Google Colabs